 In September 2009, the Emerging Issues Task Force of the Financial Accounting Standards Board ("FASB") issued authoritative guidance on revenue arrangements with multiple deliverables.
 This guidance provides an alternative method for establishing the selling price for a deliverable.
-When vendor-specific objective evidence or third-party evidence for deliverables in an arrangement cannot be determined, companies will be required to develop an estimate of the selling price for separate deliverables and allocate arrangement consideration using the relative selling price method.
+When vendor-specific objective evidence ("VSOE") or third-party evidence ("TPE") for deliverables in an arrangement cannot be determined, companies will be required to develop an estimate of the selling price for separate deliverables and allocate arrangement consideration using the relative selling price method.
 The Company has elected to early adopt this accounting guidance at the beginning of its first quarter of fiscal 2010 on a prospective basis for all new or materially modified arrangements entered into on or after January 1, 2010.
-To date, the Company has been able to determine the selling price for each element in its multiple element arrangements based on vendor-specific objective evidence ("VSOE") for each respective element.
+For most arrangements, the Company has been able to determine the selling price for each element in its multiple element arrangements based on VSOE for each respective element.
 Specifically, the selling price is determined based upon the price charged when the element is sold separately or based on the renewal rate for services contractually offered to the customer.
+For arrangements in which the Company is unable to establish VSOE or TPE for each element, the Company uses the best estimate of selling price.
 As a result, the adoption of this guidance did not have a material impact on the Company's consolidated financial statements.
 In terms of the timing and pattern of revenue recognition, the new accounting guidance for revenue recognition is not expected to have a significant effect on revenues in periods after the initial adoption when applied to multiple element arrangements based on current go-to-market strategies due to the existence of VSOE across the Company's service offerings.